ruby-rdf/sparql/README.markdown

   compliant [RDF.rb][] repository adaptors such as [RDF::DO][] and [RDF::Mongo][].
 * {Rack::SPARQL} and {Sinatra::SPARQL} provide middleware components to format results using an appropriate format based on [HTTP content negotiation][conneg].
-* {SPARQL::Client} can be used against external SPARQL endpoints to retrieve results in a compatible format.

 `Rack::SPARQL` is a superset of [Rack::LinkedData][] to allow content negotiated results to be returned any `RDF::Enumerable` or `RDF::Query::Solutions` compatible results.